Our mission at the Exploring Psychedelics Conference is to

 medicine, and health and healing.
 Our aim is to bring together local

-experts and practitioners in the field, community members, and invited
+experts and practitioners in the field, community members, and selected

 speakers to investigate the many ways that psychedelics are valued and